McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day2_Wednesday_May_10th/6_Practical_Virtual_Exp_diffraction/README.md

 #### Step A.2: use a component from the neutron world

-Get the component [PSD_monitor_rad](https://mcstas.org/download/components/3.2/contrib/PSD_monitor_rad.comp) (for McXtrace 3.x) which is a PSD with a radial integration included.
+Get the component [PSD_monitor_rad](https://mcstas.org/download/components/3.2/contrib/PSD_monitor_rad.comp) (for McXtrace 3.x) which is a PSD with a radial integration included (for McXtrace 1.7, use [that one](https://mcstas.org/download/components/2.7.2/contrib/PSD_monitor_rad.comp)).
 It originates from the McStas neutron-ray equivalent of McXtrace.
 To use it we need a few modifications.

 Edit the `PSD_monitor_rad.comp` component with a text editor of your choice, e.g. gedit.